• Home

 Number is a positive.

-With this, you can check multiple conditions in Python if statement.
+With this, you can check multiple conditions in Python if statements.

 Practice Solving if-else Python Programming Questions: